About

 He is the founder of the Keratoconus International Consortium.

-Professor Daniell has achieved over $6M in competitive grant funding, from AISRF, ORIA, NHMRC and University of Melbourne interdisciplinary grants as well Victorian Medical Research Accelerator Fund
+Professor Daniell has achieved over $40M in competitive grant funding from MRFF, AISRF, ORIA, NHMRC and University of Melbourne interdisciplinary grants as well Victorian Medical Research Accelerator Fund.

 Key research questions

-• What is the cellular basis of corneal graft rejection?
+- What is the cellular and molecular basis of corneal scarring?

 Current projects